Erik Gjems-Onstad: Later political activity

 Gjems-Onstad made news in 2008 when he had talks with the disturbed man who fired a gun towards a refugee centre.
 He was also involved in a heritage distribution controversy.
 In her will, millionaire Clara Westin declared that 2.5 million kr be given to anti-immigration activists, and that the distribution be decided by a board consisting of four people.
-Egil Karlsen backed out and gave up his vote to Gjems-Onstad, and the other three were Gjems-Onstad, Norvald Aasen of Folkebevegelsen mot innvandring and Bjarne Pettersen.
-It surfaced that suggestions by board members included the mother of child murder convict Ole Nicolai Kvisler.
+Egil Karlsen backed out and gave up his vote to Gjems-Onstad, and the other three were Gjems-Onstad, Norvald Aasen of the People's Movement Against Immigration and Bjarne Pettersen.
+It surfaced that suggestions by board members included the mother of one of the convicts of the murder of Benjamin Hermansen, Ole Nicolai Kvisler.
 While the background for involving Kvisler was his anti-immigration views, the pressing issue was the matter of his court ruling.
 Having followed the case closely as a former lawyer, Gjems-Onstad had disputed the court ruling as he believed there was not evidence to conclude that Kvisler had any more than possibly a subsidiary role in the murder; he thus explained the suggestion with providing funds for reopening his case.
 Gjems-Onstad maintained that it was only the other convict, Joe Erling Jahr, who had committed the murder.
 Pettersen had in addition wanted to distribute money to people from his circle around Vigrid (a group Gjems-Onstad loathed), such as Tore Tvedt and Øyvind Heian, but was squeezed out of the board after this was opposed by Gjems-Onstad and Aasen.
 The left-wing anti-racist organization SOS Rasisme petitioned the Norwegian state to confiscate Gjems-Onstad's war decorations, but to no avail.
 After all disputes were resolved, it was not made public who actually received any money.